Improving Domain Generalization with Domain Relations: Detailed Description of Baselines

 In this work, we compare \mymodel{} to a large number of algorithms that span different learning strategies.
 We group them according to their categories, and provide detailed descriptions for each algorithm below.

-\begin{itemize}[noitemsep,topsep=0pt] \item \textit{vanilla}: ERM~\cite{Vapnik1999AnOO} minimizes the average empirical loss across all training data. \item \textit{distributionally robust optimization}: GroupDRO~\cite{sagawa2019distributionally} optimizes the worst-domain loss. \item \textit{invariant learning}: IRM~\cite{arjovsky2019invariant} learns invariant predictors that perform well across different domains.
-IB-IRM and IB-ERM~\cite{ahuja2021invariance} performs IRM and ERM respectively with the information bottleneck constraint.
-V-REx~\cite{krueger2021out} proposes a penalty on the variance of training risks.
-DANN~\cite{ganin2016domain} employs an adversarial network to match feature distributions.
-CORAL~\cite{sun2016deep} matches the mean and covariance of feature distributions.
-MMD~\cite{li2018domain} matches the maximum mean discrepancy~\cite{JMLR:v13:gretton12a} of feature distributions.
-CAD~\cite{ruan2021optimal} introduces a contrastive adversarial domain bottleneck to enforce support match using a KL divergence.
-SelfReg~\cite{kim2021selfreg} utilizes the self-supervised contrastive losses to learn domain-invariant representation.
-Mixup~\cite{xu2020adversarialaA} performs ERM on linear interpolations of examples from random pairs of domains and their labels.
-LISA~\cite{yao2022improving} builds upon Mixup but interpolates samples with the same label but different domains. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textit{vanilla}: ERM~\citep{Vapnik1999AnOO} minimizes the average empirical loss across all training data. \item \textit{distributionally robust optimization}: GroupDRO~\citep{sagawa2019distributionally} optimizes the worst-domain loss. \item \textit{invariant learning}: IRM~\citep{arjovsky2019invariant} learns invariant predictors that perform well across different domains.
+IB-IRM and IB-ERM~\citep{ahuja2021invariance} performs IRM and ERM respectively with the information bottleneck constraint.
+V-REx~\citep{krueger2021out} proposes a penalty on the variance of training risks.
+DANN~\citep{ganin2016domain} employs an adversarial network to match feature distributions.
+CORAL~\citep{sun2016deep} matches the mean and covariance of feature distributions.
+MMD~\citep{li2018domain} matches the maximum mean discrepancy~\citep{JMLR:v13:gretton12a} of feature distributions.
+RSC~\citep{Huang2020SelfChallengingIC} discards the representations associated with the higher gradients in each epoch, forcing the model to predict with the remaining information.
+CAD~\citep{ruan2021optimal} introduces a contrastive adversarial domain bottleneck to enforce support match using a KL divergence.
+SelfReg~\citep{kim2021selfreg} utilizes the self-supervised contrastive losses to learn domain-invariant representation.
+Mixup~\citep{xu2020adversarialaA} performs ERM on linear interpolations of examples from random pairs of domains and their labels.
+LISA~\citep{yao2022improving} builds upon Mixup but interpolates samples with the same label but different domains, MAT~\citep{Wang2022ImprovingOG} conducts adversarial training with combinations of domain-wise multiple perturbations. \item \textit{domain-specific learning}: AdaGraph~\citep{Mancini2019AdaGraphUP} introduces GraphBN to provide each domain with its own BN statistics.
+RaMoE~\citep{Dai2021GeneralizablePR} use an effective voting-based mixture mechanism to dynamically leverage cdomain-specific characteristics. mDSDI~\citep{Bui2021ExploitingDF} introduce a meta-optimization training framework to boost domain-specific learning.
+AFFAR~\citep{Qin2022DomainGF} learns domain-specific and domain-invariant representations, and fuse them dynamically.
+GRDA~\citep{Xu2022GraphRelationalDA} generalize the adversarial learning framework with a graph discriminator encoding domain adjacencys..
+DRM~\citep{Zhang2022DomainSpecificRM} utilizes test-time model selection and adaption to ensemble domain-specific classifiers.
+LLE~\citep{li2023whac_a_mole} aggregates the predictions from the ensemble of the last layers based on the distributional shift classifier.
+DDN~\citep{Zhang2023AggregationOD} performs domain-based constrastive learning to decouple both domain invariant and task-specific domain variations.
+TRO~\citep{Qiao2023TopologyawareRO} integrates distributional topology in a principled optimization framework. \end{itemize}